This policy was last updated on 4 February 2022.

 When you buy from us or make a donation

-For donations, we keep a record of the details of the gift (amount, date, purpose) and your Gift Aid status.
-The Barbican Centre Trust may ask you to provide details about your current interests and activities, and the details of your family and spouse/partner where appropriate.
+For donations, we keep a record of the details of the gift and whether you have made a Gift Aid declaration.
+For some donations we may ask for the details of your partner or family if you are donating in their name.

 When you use our website